Programmes at Cambridge Immerse

 Architecture has a key role to play in society; it’s about the making of places where people spend their lives.
 The discipline is concerned not just with the aesthetics of the exterior and interior design of a building, but the environment as a whole.
 Good design is essential to improving the performance of buildings and our social living environment, and the built environment influences behaviour.

-On this course, we’ll introduce you to the key theoretical principles of architecture and provide you with a grounding in the history of architecture in different regions across the world.
+On this architecture summer course, we’ll introduce you to the key theoretical principles of architecture and provide you with a grounding in the history of architecture in different regions across the world.
 You will engage with numerous aspects of architecture, including the skills of observation, design, critical thinking and representation, emphasising the expression of ideas in three dimensions – and also discover the leading architects of both the present and past.

 At the fundamental level, Biology is concerned with understanding the laws that govern interactions from the molecular level to the level of the cells, individuals and populations, and the Cambridge Immerse course provides an unparalleled experience of these key tenets.
-The programme is a unique opportunity to explore fascinating topics within Biological Sciences, and to consider recent scientific advances.
+The biology summer programme is a unique opportunity to explore fascinating topics within Biological Sciences, and to consider recent scientific advances.

 In addition, the course encompasses the past and current debates occurring within the discipline, exploring the concepts of the philosophy of science and Darwin’s theory of evolution, which has been the main point of contentious debate between scientists and religious believers.
 Students study the contributions of leading biologists, including the eminent Professor Dawkins, one of the world’s leading scientists and author of ‘The God Delusion’, amongst others, and learn to debate the current assumptions and assertions within the field.